Scheduling Do-Not-Disturb in GNOME

 DBUS

-in hopes of writing a systemd timer instead. fortunately, i did that inside the bash login shell, which gave me this helpful error message:
+at this point i started to get annoyed and ran systemctl --user status in hopes of writing a systemd timer instead. fortunately, i did that inside the bash login shell, which gave me this helpful error message:

 $